AutoJenny/blog/docs/temp/llm_modular_prompt_refactor_plan.md

 - [x] Remove all SQLAlchemy/ORM imports and model definitions from app/models.py, app/__init__.py, and related files
 - [x] Refactor app/llm/services.py to use direct SQL for all LLMAction, LLMPromptPart, and LLMActionPromptPart logic
 - [x] Refactor app/llm/routes.py and app/api/llm.py to use direct SQL for all endpoints
+- [x] Refactor /api/v1/llm/prompt_parts endpoints to use direct SQL
+- [ ] Refactor /api/v1/llm/actions and linking endpoints to use direct SQL
 - [ ] Test all LLM endpoints with curl to ensure correct behavior
 - [ ] Update documentation and /docs/CHANGES.log after each major step
 - [ ] Continue UI wiring for modular prompt part management